 List of courses offered for the academic year 2017-2018, inlcudes names only

 Instructions for Learning Agreement/Study Plan

-- Please note that at least 2/3 of the courses selected must be from the School of Chemical Engineering in order to be admitted to this school.
+- At least 2/3 of the courses selected must be from the School of Chemical Engineering in order to be admitted to this school.

-- Courses from the Aalto University School of Business and the School of Arts, Design and Architecture can not be selected, apart from the , UWAS and interdisciplinary courses.
+- Courses from the Aalto University School of Business and the School of Arts, Design and Architecture can not be selected, apart from the , UWS and interdisciplinary courses.

 - A full study load is approximately 1600 hours per academic year which equals to 60 ECTS (= 60 cr).
 We expect incoming exchange students to study full time while at Aalto and to pass the courses with good grades.
 Full workload at Aalto is 30 ECTS credits for one semester.